FAQs

 Filter

-How do I know when during the year exams will take place?
+How do I know when exams will take place?

 Visit the Exam schedule page of the website.
 The exam schedule also indicates when you can register for your exams.